rotyflo/aa/software-engineering-foundations/README.md

 **Advanced Ruby**
 * [Becoming a Rubyist](https://open.appacademy.io/learn/full-stack-online/software-engineering-foundations/becoming-a-rubyist-notes)
-    * Implicit Returns
+    * Use implicit returns
-    * Omitting parentheses for method calls with no arguments
+    * Omit parentheses for method calls with no arguments
     * Use single line conditionals when possible
     * Use built-in methods
     * Use enumerables to iterate